Elephant seal: Description

 Elephant seals are marine mammals classified under the order Pinnipedia, which, in Latin, means feather- or fin-footed.
 Elephant seals are considered true seals, and fall under the family Phocidae.
 Phocids (true seals) are characterized by having no external ear and reduced limbs.
 The reduction of their limbs helps them be more streamlined and move easily in the water.
 However, it makes navigating on land more difficult because they cannot turn their hind flippers forward to walk like the otariids.
-In addition, the hind flippers of elephant seals have a lot of surface area, which helps propel them in the water.
+In addition, the hind flippers of elephant seals have a large surface area, which helps propel them in the water.

 Elephant seals spend the majority of their life (90%) underwater in search of food, and can cover 100 km a day when they head out to sea.
 When elephant seals are born, they can weigh up to 36 kg and reach lengths up to 122 cm.
 Sexual dimorphism is extreme, with male elephant seals weighing up to 10 times more than females, and having a prominent proboscis.

 Elephant seals take their name from the large proboscis of the adult male (bull), reminiscent of an elephant's trunk, and considered a secondary sexual characteristic.
 The bull's proboscis is used in producing extraordinarily loud roaring noises, especially during the mating season.
-More importantly, however, the nose acts as a sort of rebreather, filled with cavities designed to reabsorb moisture from their exhalations.
+More importantly, however, the nose acts as a sort of rebreather, filled with cavities that reabsorb moisture from their exhalations.
 This is important during the mating season when the seals do not leave the beach to feed, and must conserve body moisture as there is no incoming source of water.

 They are very much larger than other pinnipeds, with southern elephant seal bulls typically reaching a length of 5 m and a weight of 3000 kg, and are much larger than the adult females (cows), with some exceptionally large males reaching up to 6 m in length and weighing 4000 kg; cows typically measure about 3 m and 900 kg.
 Northern elephant seal bulls reach a length of 4.3 to 4.8 m and the heaviest weigh about 2500 kg.

 The northern and southern elephant seal can be distinguished by various external features.
 On average, the southern elephant seal tends to be larger than the northern species.
 Adult male elephant seals belonging to the northern species tend to have a larger proboscis, and thick chest area with a red coloration compared to the southern species.
 Females do not have the large proboscis and can be distinguished between species by looking at their nose characteristics.
 Southern females tend to have a smaller, blunt nose compared to northern females.